vissorv/Pasfetch/README.md

 # Pasfetch
-A simple pascal fetch for Unix
+A simple pascal fetch for Unix-like systems